Relational contract

 A relational contract is a contract whose effect is based upon a relationship of trust between the parties.
-The explicit terms of the contract are an outline implicit terms and understandings that determine the behaviour of the parties.
+The explicit terms of a relational contract are an outline, while implicit terms and understandings determine the behaviour of the parties.
+Relational contract theory was originally developed in the United States by the legal scholars Ian Roderick Macneil and Stewart Macaulay.
+Richard Austen-Baker has more recently proposed a developed version of relational contract theory, called "comprehensive contract theory."

-Ian Roderick Macneil Original Theory
+Ian Roderick Macneil's Original Theory

-Relational contract theory was originally developed in the United States by the legal scholars Ian Roderick Macneil Stewart Macaulay.
-According to Macneil it offered a response to the so-called “The Death of Contract” school’s nihilistic argument that a contract was not a fit subject for study as a whole; each different type of contract (e.g., sales, employment, negotiable instruments) could be studied individually, but not “contracts-in-gross”.
+Relational contract theory was originally developed in the United States by the legal scholars Ian Roderick Macneil and Stewart Macaulay.
+According to Macneil, the theory offered a response to the so-called "The Death of Contract" school’s nihilistic argument that a contract was not a fit subject for study as a whole; each different type of contract (e.g., sales, employment, negotiable instruments) could be studied individually, but not "contracts-in-gross."

-Macneil explains that this is only one of a number of possible relational theories of contracts, and accordingly renamed his own version “essential contract theory”.
+Macneil explains that this is only one of a number of possible relational theories of contracts, and accordingly renamed his own version "essential contract theory".

 Relational contract theory is characterized by a view of contracts as relations rather than as discrete transactions (which, Macneil argued, traditional “classical” or "neo-classical contract" theory treats contracts as being).
 Thus, even a simple transaction can properly be understood as involving a wider social and economic context.
 For instance, if A purchases a packet of cigarettes from a shop he has never been into before and will never enter again, that seems quite discrete.
 However, A will almost certainly have a loyalty to a particular brand of cigarettes and expectations about quality about which he would be prepared to complain to the manufacturer, although he has no contractual privity with the manufacturer.
 There is also an understanding that A will pay for the cigarettes, not simply run off with them, and that if he tenders a £10 note in exchange for the cigarettes which are priced at £6, the paper money will be acceptable and change of £4 will be given.
-None of this is explicitly stated between the parties, whose conversation is likely limited to “20 Marlboro, please” on A’s part and “That’ll be £6, please” on the part of the retailer.
+None of this is explicitly stated between the parties, whose conversation is likely limited to "20 Marlboro, please" on A's part and "That'll be £6, please" on the part of the retailer.
 Thus, even the simplest transaction has a good deal that is unstated and dependent on a wider web of social and economic relations.
 How far outwards into that web one needs to investigate will depend on the transaction and on the purpose for which it is being examined.